ducquando/learn-swift/README.md

 As you can see, the program will print out "true" and won't report any error in the code.
 The reason behind is that the above code is not lexically wrong, so it will be passed to run time without being catched in the compile time.
 In run time, the code will be short-circuited, leading to the error will never be reported.
 Therefore, one must be very careful of short-circuit of any forms.

+***

 ### E. Selection Statements
-As default, *all* the codes will be run singly and top-down.
-However, it’s often useful to execute certain parts of code depending on the value of one or more conditions, which is called conditional branch.

 In Swift, there are three ways to add conditional branch to your code: `if`, `switch`, and `guard`.

 #### 1. If

 An `if` statement is used for executing code based on the evaluation of one or more conditions, which are of type `Bool` or type bridged to `Bool` such as an optional binding declaration.

 There are two basic forms of an `if` statement, with and without `else`.
 While the former form allows code to be executed only when a condition is `true`, the latter enables one part of code to be executed when the condition is `true` and another part of code to be executed when the same condition is `false`.
+In addition, you can chain multiple `if-else` statement to execute a different conditional statement in case the *previous* conditional expression evaluates to `false`.

 ```swift
 // Examples of different forms of if statements